ForgeK1/InsightWriteWebsite/README.md

 ### Documentation 📜

-#### Please refer to this repository in the "Documentation" directory for all related project documentation including:
+#### Please refer to this repository in the "documentation" directory for all related project documentation including:
 - Project Proposal
 - Change Management Plan
 - Software Testing Plan